Wadud Bhuiyan

 Wadud Bhuiyan (born 5 January 1965) is a Bangladeshi politician.
-He was the first Bengali politician to have been elected to the parliament from a Chittagong Hill Tracts constituency of Bangladesh.
-Bhuiyan was elected twice as the member of the Jatiyo Sangshad (Bangladesh Parliament) from Khagrachari constituency respectively in the 6th and 8th National Parliamentary Elections.
+Bhuiyan was elected twice as the member of the Jatiya Sangsad from Khagrachari constituency respectively in the 6th and 8th National Parliamentary Elections.
 In addition, he served as Chairman of the Chittagong Hill Tracts Development Board from 2002 to 2006.
 He currently holds the posts of assistant employment secretary of Central Executive Committee of the Bangladesh Nationalist Party (BNP) and president of the opposition party's Khagrachari local unit as well.

 Early life and education

-Bhuiyan was born on 5 January 1965 at Ramgarh Upazila, Khagrachari District.
-He obtained his M.S.S degree on Sociology from Chittagong University in 1986.
+Bhuiyan was born on 5 January 1965 to the Bengali Muslim Bhuiyan family of Ramgarh in Khagrachari District, which was then a part of East Pakistan's Hill Tracts district.
+He obtained his M.S.S degree on Sociology from the University of Chittagong in 1986.

-Political career
+Career

 Student politics

 Bhuiyan was active in student politics at Chittagong University.
 He was the convener, which was equivalent to the post of president, of the Chittagong University unit of Jatiyatabadi Chhatra Dal, the student wing of BNP, from 1987 to 1989.
 Concurrently, he served as the president of the Ramgarh unit of the student organization from 1980 to 1990.